polterguy/polterguy.github.io/documentation/magic/index.md

 * __[token]__ - A cryptographically secure token that must be supplied to the `verify-email` endpoint as the user confirms his or her email address.
 Notice, this is _not_ a JWT token but rather a cryptographic hash based upon the user's email address and the auth secret from your _"appsettings.json"_ file.
 Hence this token can only be used to verify the user's email address, and not to authorise the user in any ways
 * __[username]__ - The username of the user that also needs to be submitted to the `verify-email` endpoint as the user confirms his or her email address
-* __[url]__ - The root URL for your backend, implying the backend to use as you invoke the `verify-email` endpoint
+* __[url]__ - The root URL for your backend, implying the backend to use as you invoke the `verify-email` endpoint.
+This might seem a little bit weird until you realise that one backend can have a multitude of frontends, and one frontend can in theory use multiple backends, implying the same frontend client might in theory be able to use multiple different backends.
+If you only have one backend you can ignore this parameter

 This endpoint allows you to create a frontend page somewhere where you accept the above `token` query parameter, the `username` query parameter, and the `url` query parameter, for then to invoke the `verify-email` endpoint found below to verify the user's email address, passing in the `token` value found in your query parameters above as the `token` argument to the `verify-email` endpoint.
-Notice, Magic's dashboard will correctly handle these URL arguments if you supply the root-URL/domain to your Magic dashboard as your `frontendUrl` when invoking the endpoint.
-The endpoints can return one of the following values if it successfully executes.
+Notice, Magic's dashboard will correctly handle these URL arguments if you supply the root-URL/domain to your Magic dashboard as your `frontendUrl` when invoking the endpoint, but this will of course result in the user being brought onwards to the Magic dashboard's frontend, which might not be what you wish for in your own apps.
+The _"register"_ endpoint can return one of the following values if it successfully executes.

 * __confirm-email-address-email-sent__ - This implies the user was successfully sent a _"verify email address"_ email
 * __already-registered__ - This implies the user has already registered at the site